eBay/akutan/docs/rfc_update.md

 This RFC allows only `DELETE DATA ; INSERT DATA` compound requests.
-The reason for this is that it would be quite difficult to make arbitrary compound requests atomic with Beam's current transaction mechanism.
+The reason for this is that it would be quite difficult to make arbitrary compound requests atomic with Akutan's current transaction mechanism.
 For example, if the second operation in a compound request required executing a Sparql query, it would need to somehow see the effects of the first operation.
 Yet, both operations must fit into a single log command.
 As a result, this RFC restricts